-Even if you’re not a fashionista, clothes shopping can be a lot of fun.
-Matching patterns and styles, trying on outfits, picking out the right look for the right event — there are entire magazines and television shows devoted to artfully shopping for attire.
+Matching patterns and styles, trying on outfits, picking the perfect look for a big event — there are entire magazines and television shows devoted to artfully shopping for attire.

-But if you’re not a careful shopper, you can also fall into some traps.
-There are so many options, from boutiques to giant department stores, each with their own way of selling and pricing.
-It’s little wonder a shopper can feel lost in a land of designer labels and impressive price tags.
+But if you’re not careful, you can also fall into some traps.
+There are so many options, from boutiques to giant department stores, and each has its own way of selling and pricing.

-Before heading out to fill your closet, try on this advice for size.
-These dumb clothes-shopping mistakes could cost you plenty.
+Before heading out to fill your closet, try on some advice for size: Avoid these dumb clothes-shopping mistakes, which can cost you plenty.

 1. Falling for a fake ‘sale’

-When you see a price slashed by 50 percent or even more, that’s a deal worth nabbing, right?
+When you see a price slashed by 50% or even more, that’s a deal worth nabbing, right?